alephium/alephium-frontend/README.md

 ## Testing

 ```
-npm run start-devnet // this will start a devnet for smart contract tests
+npm run devnet:start // this will start a devnet for smart contract tests
 npm test
 ```